SCRA State Laws: Comprehensive Guide for Legal Compliance

 Ky.
 Rev. Stat.
 Ann. § 38.510

-Servicemembers Civil Relief Act protections are given to the state National Guard, which is ordered to state active duty by the governor for at least 30 days.
+SCRA protections are provided to state National Guard members called to active duty for at least 30 days.

 Louisiana